 Welcome to my home page!

-I am currently a post-doctoral scholar at University of Southern California (Los Angeles), in Eva Kanso's biodynamics lab .
+I am Research Assistant Professor at University of Southern California (Los Angeles), in charge of Eva Kanso's experimental lab.
 My research interests span from the dynamics of passive flyers to liquid fragmentation and bacterial rheotaxis.
+In addition to my research, I teach the class Dynamics of Fluids (AME 309) here at USC.
 I grew up in Grenoble, a beautiful city in the heart of the French Alps.
 I love mountain-biking, hiking, photography, and I occasionally enjoy skiing and gliding (I got my glider pilot license in 2005).
-In addition to my research, I did some teaching activities during my PhD (and I loved it).

-I am a post-doctoral scholar at University of Southern California (Los Angeles), in Eva Kanso's biodynamics lab.
+I am a Research Assistant Professor at University of Southern California (Los Angeles).

 2010-2013 : PhD student at IRPHE, Aix-Marseille Universtity, France